Tibetan Mastiff c 1900

 Temperament of Livestock Guardian Dogs

-His temperament is typical of a courageous Livestock Guardian Dog and must always be respected despite his outwardly dignified deportment.
-The Breed Standard describes his courage and suspicious nature in defense of his herds as well as the property and home of his master.
+The temperament of the Tibetan Mastiff historically was typical of a courageous Livestock Guardian Dog and must always be respected despite his outwardly dignified deportment.
+The Breed Standard describes his courage and suspicious nature in defence of his herds as well as the property and home of his master.
 Typical of a Livestock Guardian Dog, he attacks silently if necessary, regarding his territory as his own property and will not tolerate any other living creature in it.
 During the day, he likes to keep a lying position enabling him to control his area.
 At night, he is always on the move.

 The Tibetan Mastiff Today